CystourethrogramSkip to the navigation

 - Whitaker test.
 Also called a pressure/flow study, this test combines X-rays with measurements of pressure and flow in the kidneys and ureters.
 It is used to find the cause of blockage of the kidneys.

 - Intravenous pyelogram (IVP) IVP is commonly done to diagnose certain diseases of the urinary tract (such as kidney stones, tumors, or infection) and detect abnormalities of the urinary tract that were present from birth (congenital).
 It can show the size, shape, and position of the kidneys, the bladder, the ureters, and the urethra, and it can evaluate the collecting system inside the kidneys.
-For more information, see the topic Intravenous Pyelogram (IVP).
+To learn more, see the topic Intravenous Pyelogram (IVP).

 Other Works Consulted